Genera of non-algebraic leaves of polynomial foliations of $\mathbb C^2$: Leaves of infinite genus

-The last step can be done in a more intuitive manner.
+\begin{remark} The last step can be done in a more intuitive manner.
 Consider infinitely many pairwise disjoint discs $D_i$, each contains three ramification points.
-For each disc consider the lifts to the cover of two loops shown in \hyperref[figure-cycles-handle]{figure below} starting at the same lift of $O$.
-These lifts intersect transversely at exactly one point (above $O$), hence they generate a handle. }
+For each disc consider two loops $c_1$, $c_2$ shown in \autoref{figure.cycles-handle}.
+Since there are exactly two ramification points inside each cycle $c_1$, $c_2$, the monodromy along $c_i$ does not swap the branches of $F_2$.
+Let ${\tilde c}_1$ and ${\tilde c}_2$ be the lifts of $c_1$, $c_2$ starting at the same preimage of $O$.
+The cycle going from $O$ to $P$ along $c_1$, then back to $O$ along $c_2$ has only one ramification point inside, hence ${\tilde c}_1$ does not meed ${\tilde c}_2$ in $F_2^{-1}(P)$.
+Therefore, ${\tilde c}_1$ and ${\tilde c}_2$ generate a~handle. \end{remark}

-Since $\mathcal{B}_n\subset \mathcal{A}_n$, this lemma is applicable to foliations $\mathcal{F}\in \mathcal{B}_n^{sym}$ as well.
+Since ${\mathcal B}_n\subset {\mathcal A}_n$, this lemma is applicable to foliations ${\mathcal F}\in {\mathcal B}_n^{sym}$ as well.